What is SSCA?

 What are the benefits of SSCA membership?

-- A monthly 48-page Commodores’ Bulletin containing reports of the latest and most current cruising information as well as announcements of SSCA Gams, upcoming Seven Seas U live webinars, and regional activities.
+- A monthly Cruisers’ Bulletin (formerly known as the Commodores' Bulletin) containing reports of the latest and most current cruising information as well as announcements of SSCA Gams, upcoming Seven Seas U live webinars, and regional activities.
 The indexed, searchable, archived Bulletins are accessible online to members only.
-Sample Commodores' Bulletin
+Sample Cruisers' Bulletin

-- Discounts on live webinars and anytime learning on Seven Seas University.
+- Discounted or free live webinars and anytime learning on Seven Seas University

 - Worldwide Port Guides